O'Cain History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our O'Cain research.
-Another 147 words (10 lines of text) covering the year 1196 is included under the topic Early O'Cain History in all our PDF Extended History products and printed products wherever possible.
+Another 147 words (10 lines of text) covering the years 1196 and 1672 are included under the topic Early O'Cain History in all our PDF Extended History products and printed products wherever possible.

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name O'Cain family name.
 Variations found include Cain, Caine, Kane, Kain, Cahan, O'Cahan, Kean, Keane, O'Keane, Ceane, Cean, Kahan, O'Kean, O'Kane, O'Kaine, Kaine, Keann, Cainn, Cainne, Kainn, Cahann, O'Cain and many more.

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name O'Cain:

 O'Cain Settlers in United States in the 19th Century